Click on a question expand/collapse

 FARAD is a repository of comprehensive residue avoidance information.
 FARAD is also sanctioned to provide these estimates to the United States Pharmacopeia-Drug Information (USP-DI) Veterinary Medicine Advisory Committee.
 Since 1982 FARAD has been working with producers, Extension Specialists and Agents, and veterinarians to help avoid and mitigate residue problems.
 As a cooperative multi-state program, FARAD is available nationwide to offer advice about residue avoidance.

 FARAD personnel at the University of California, Davis and the University of Florida comb through numerous sources of residue avoidance information and extract information that will be of greatest use.
-These data are reviewed by residue experts to insure accuracy and consistency, and further analysis is done by FARAD personnel at Kansas State University and North Carolina State University to explore novel ways in which the data may be used to prevent residue problems.
+These data are reviewed by residue experts to insure accuracy and consistency, and further analysis is done by FARAD personnel to explore novel ways in which the data may be used to prevent residue problems.
 FARAD maintains an up-to-date computerized compilation of:

 - Current label information including withdrawal times on all drugs approved for use in food animals in the United States and on hundreds of products used in Canada, Europe and Australia.